-International airports in the vicinity of the Turnpike System include Miami, Fort Lauderdale, West Palm Beach, Orlando, Sanford and Tampa.
+International airports in the vicinity of the Turnpike System include Miami, Fort Lauderdale, West Palm Beach, Orlando, Sanford, and Tampa.
 In addition, extensive bus service is provided throughout the state.
 Of Florida's 14 deep-water Seaports, eight are in the vicinity of the Turnpike System and include Tampa, St. Petersburg, Miami, Palm Beach, Fort Pierce, Key West, Everglades, and Canaveral.
-According to the Florida Department of Transportation and Florida Ports Council, three of these ports - Miami, Canaveral and Everglades - are the top three multi-day cruise ports in the world.
+According to the Florida Department of Transportation and Florida Ports Council, three of these ports - Miami, Canaveral, and Everglades - are the top three multi-day cruise ports in the world.
 These sources also ranked Florida among the nation's top exporting states.

 The South Florida Regional Transportation Authority's (SFRTA) Tri-County Commuter Rail operates local service between Miami-Dade County and Palm Beach County.
 This service was instituted in 1989 to help relieve congestion on parallel I-95.
-For FY 2021, SFRTA reported total annual ridership of 2.0 million or approximately 6,500 riders per weekday.
+For FY 2022, SFRTA reported total annual ridership of 2.7 million or approximately 9,500 riders per weekday.
 Prior to the COVID-19 pandemic, average weekday ridership was 15,000 riders.
-Based on SFRTA in June 2021, Tri-Rail was almost back to full train service, with 46 of 50 weekday trains and 28 of 30 weekend trains operating.
+Tri-Rail is currently operating at full train service, with 50 weekday trains and 30 weekend trains.
 Compared to traffic volumes reported by Turnpike, there has been no noticeable change in traffic on the Turnpike since the inception of the Tri-Rail service.

 Additional intercity passenger rail service is available through the Central and South Florida Amtrak facilities in the vicinity of the Turnpike System.
 Amtrak stations are located in Miami, Hollywood, Ft.
 Lauderdale, Deerfield Beach, Delray Beach, West Palm Beach, Okeechobee, Sebring, Winter Haven, Lakeland, Kissimmee, Orlando, Winter Park, Sanford, Deland, Tampa, St. Petersburg, Wildwood, Palatka, and Waldo (Gainesville area).
-Intercity rail service is provided by Amtrak to and from Miami, Fort Lauderdale and West Palm Beach, via Orlando, and via Tampa, from Jacksonville, the Carolinas and the northeast.
-Due to reductions in ridership as a result of COVID-19, Amtrak made reductions to its long-distance trains, including two trains that run from New York to Florida.
-These trains, which typically ran on a daily schedule, were reduced to three days a week.
-Due to this change, daily service was no longer available for Tampa, Okeechobee, and Lakeland, as well as several out of state locations.
-In June 2021, Amtrak reinstated daily service between New York and Florida with its normal station schedule.
+Intercity rail service is provided by Amtrak to and from Miami, Fort Lauderdale, and West Palm Beach, via Orlando, and via Tampa, from Jacksonville, the Carolinas and the northeast.
 The Amtrak service between Miami and Orlando, with its frequent stops makes the trip a five-hour journey.

 Brightline, a company owned and operated by Fortress Investment Group, is developing a privately operated intercity passenger rail service.
-The new passenger rail will provide service along the existing 195-mile Florida East Coast Corridor between Miami and the Space Coast (Cocoa), as well as 40 additional route miles of new track along the Beachline Expressway into Central Florida.
+The new passenger rail will provide service along the existing 195mile Florida East Coast Corridor between Miami and the Space Coast (Cocoa), as well as 40 additional route miles of new track along the Beachline Expressway into Central Florida.
 Per FDOT, the Department has signed agreements with Brightline authorizing the use of the Beachline Expressway right-of-way for this project.
 These agreements will facilitate the proposed railway that will run between Cocoa Beach and the Orlando International Airport.